 - Despite seeming to appear out of nowhere, most great innovations are the culmination of years or even decades of work from multiple entities.

-- Innovation strategy should be built around the idea of industry-changing innovation taking years broken into smaller, more manageable goals.
+- Innovation strategy should be built around the idea of industry-changing innovation taking years and broken into smaller, more manageable goals.

 - A well-designed innovation platform can help you maintain the momentum and energy needed for an innovation marathon.